WandileChamane/Capitec-Customer-insights/README.md

    docker compose up --build
 6. Frontend proxies /api to the backend in dev.

+Testing:
+1. Navigate into the root of the backend folder and run `npm test`
+2. Navigate into the root of the frontend folder and run `npm test`,

 Theme: approximate Capitec bank palette (brand red + gold accents).

 Notes: